lakshaysethi/Assignment_1_7420_ls/README.md

+Current status: Not finished, still working on the assignment.

 The app is hosted in heroku  here : http://instaclone.lakshaysethi.com/ and the app running from a docker image in google cloud  is hosted here: http://insta-docker.lakshaysethi.com/ and the app running from a docker image in AWS is hosted here: http://insta-docker-aws.lakshaysethi.com/